Skip to main content

 60%

 Every candle on your chart is a compressed fight between buyers and sellers.
-Four numbers per candle.
-That's all you get.
-But those four numbers tell you who started the period in control, how far each side pushed, and who was standing when the bell rang.
+Four numbers tell you who started in control, how far each side pushed, and who was standing when the bell rang.
 You don't need to memorize dozens of named patterns.
-You need to read what the body and wicks are telling you about the fight itself.
+You need to read what the body and wicks are telling you.

 What OHLC Actually Means